helium/HIP/0046-lorawan-netid-routing.md

 If the NwkID (aka NetID) matches that of the Helium Network, the bottom 25-bits, aka: NwkAddr, is used to determine which OUI this device belongs to.
-OUIs can purchase one or many "slabs" of NwkAddrs; they can then allocate devices to these addresses in their JoinAccept responses and expect that hotspots will offer these Data frames to them.
+OUIs can purchase one or many "slabs" of NwkAddrs; they can then allocate devices to these addresses in their JoinAccept responses and expect that Hotspots will offer these Data frames to them.

 ### Non-Helium NetIDs

 Currently, packets that are not under the Helium NetID are dropped.
 They belong to other networks, such as Actility or Senet.
 However, these other networks have manifested interest in purchasing these packets and thus "roaming" on the Helium Network.
-Ultimately, enabling this makes the existing infrastructure more valuable as the same hotspots (LoRaWAN gateways) can provide coverage for these existing LoRaWAN Networks.
+Ultimately, enabling this makes the existing infrastructure more valuable as the same Hotspots (LoRaWAN gateways) can provide coverage for these existing LoRaWAN Networks.

-**We need a way to tell hotspots that one or many OUIs is interested in purchasing Data frames from another network.** The existing mechanism for Join frames requires no changes.
+**We need a way to tell Hotspots that one or many OUIs is interested in purchasing Data frames from another network.** The existing mechanism for Join frames requires no changes.

 ## Solution